svenpetersen1965/C64-Keyboard/README.md

 A mechanical keyboard for the C64.
 This is a work in progress.
 I am sharing some files in advance.
 A full release will hopefully happen soon.

-2026-08-09: Please don't feel encouraged to build this project already.
-I am slowly building up the three structures.
-The documentation is being written.
-I will not spend time, discussing the project, before the documentation is fully released.

 This project has already been a long journey (19 months) and required quite a bit of a budget, already.
 My guess, it was about 3000€.
 I have spent it, so you don't have to.

 <p align="center"><img src="https://github.com/svenpetersen1965/C64-Keyboard/blob/main/pictures/4637_-_C64%26USB_KBD.JPG" width="600" alt="C64-Keyboard and the USB-Keyboard version"></p>